 The result is a sense of guilt–an innate sense that what was done was bad.
 Guilt produces a decline in mental health and the physiological changes from guilt in the brain can be neurologically demonstrated.

 The first point has to do with a sense of distance in our relationship with God.
 This point emphasizes the impact on our social relationships.

-The depth and quality of our friendships are a significant factor in our mental health.
+The depth and quality of our friendships are significant factors in our mental health.
 Activities that lower the quality or number of our friendships have a negative influence on our mental health.

 Crude-Depersonalizing Socialization (People (i.e., actors or models) in pornography are not people to the viewer; they are a collection of features or objects of satisfaction.
-In a pornographic world people are not heard, assisted, and love.
+In a pornographic world, people are not heard, assisted, and loved.
 People are evaluated, ranked, and consumed.
 When hours are spent immersed in this world, these values begin to seep in.),

 Avoiding Unpleasant Emotions